 Doing research remotely

 You can run user research sessions remotely using telephone or video calls.

 There’s a separate guide to doing user research sessions remotely.
 The guide explains how to adapt face to face research methods so that they work effectively over phone or video calls.

 Examples and case studies

-You may also find the following blog post useful:
+You may find the following blog posts useful:

 You may also find the following guides useful: